-Teresa asked for volunteers to help prepare and be responsible for each dish and quickly handed out aprons and assigning people jobs while explaining to the whole class the history of the dish and how it would be made.
-We made one dish at a time so that it was easy to follow along, take notes, watch, and participate – the pace was perfect.
+Teresa asked for volunteers to help prepare and be responsible for each dish and quickly handed out aprons and assigning people jobs.
+She explained the history of each dish and how it would be made.
+We made one dish at a time so that it was easy to follow along, take notes, watch, and participate.
+The pace was perfect.

 One of my favorite things about the class was Teresa’s instruction.
 First, she managed a class of 14 people single-handedly.
 Second, she not only taught you how to prepare a specific recipe, but she provided tips and techniques on cooking in general.
 She had been a chef her whole life and had previously worked in 5 star hotels, but now was happy to be doing this instruction of a profession she clearly loved.

-As we prepared each dish we drank more wine and munched on olives, but finally the time came where we could all properly sit down and enjoy all of our hard work.
+As we prepared each dish we drank more wine and snacked on olives, but finally the time came where we could all properly sit down and enjoy all of our hard work.
 We had a feast!
 I would be hard pressed to choose my favorite dish as they all turned out scrumptious.

 Finally, our 6 hours of cooking instruction was completed.
 We were all fat, happy, educated, and ready to go out and attempt the recipes ourselves…after a proper siesta of course!

 If I consider the fact that we had 6 hours of instruction, a historical tour of the market, unlimited wine, and a feast of 4 courses for 70Euro (plus 12 Euro for the market add on), this was the best value I experienced in Spain.
 For the same cost the night before I went to an Italian restaurant, spent 75 minutes there eating, met no one, and learned nothing.

 If you are in Barcelona, and especially if you are renting an apartment with a kitchen – then consider taking the Cook and Taste workshop.
 Your stomach and kitchen will thank you.